DenKhv/Unknown_Mephist/README.md

 # Unknown_Mephist
 My projects(including those in which I participated) - content of this repository

-//Some of my works in directory Projects
+//Some of my works in directory Projects/n
 //Directories: "1_02_mux" "1_03_decoder" "Aquarius_practice" "Combinational_Logic..." include my projects in Verilog/SystemVerilog
 //My best project here is simple single-cycle cpu in directory "Aquarius_practice", i modified some verilog files here and make 2 new instructions(XOR and Branch)